-Explosion in Iran’s Bandar Abbas caused by gas leak, official says
+Deadly blast in Iran’s Bandar Abbas caused by gas leak, official says

 - list 3 of 3Iran’s president says Trump, Netanyahu, EU stirred tensions during protests

-“The initial cause of the building accident in Bandar Abbas was a gas leak and buildup, leading to an explosion.
-This is the initial theory,” fire chief Mohammad Amin Lyaghat said in comments broadcast on state television later.
+“The initial cause of the building accident in Bandar Abbas was a gas leak and build-up, leading to an explosion,” fire chief Mohammad Amin Lyaghat said in comments broadcast on state television.

-Mehrdad Hassanzadeh, the head of crisis management in Hormozgan province, where Bandar Abbas is located, was quoted by the IRNA news agency as saying wounded people were being transferred to hospital, without reporting any deaths.
+“My colleagues will give more details in the next few hours,” he said.

-The Reuters news agency reported that a local official told Iranian news agencies that at least one person was killed and 14 others wounded.
-Al Jazeera could not independently verify that information.
+The semiofficial Tasnim news agency reported that two people were killed in the blast, citing Mehrdad Hassanzadeh, the head of crisis management in Hormozgan province, where Bandar Abbas is located.

 State television said the explosion occurred at an eight-storey building, “destroying two floors, several vehicles, and shops” in the area.